Minoxidil: Repurposing for hair growth

-Kahn along with his colleague Paul J. Grant MD had obtained a certain amount of the drug and conducted their own research, since they were first to make the side effect observation.
+Kahn, along with his colleague Paul J. Grant, had obtained a certain amount of minoxidil and conducted their own research, since they were first to make the side effect observation.
 Neither Upjohn or Chidsey at the time were aware of the side effect of hair growth.
 The two doctors had been experimenting with a 1% solution of minoxidil mixed with several alcohol-based liquids.
-Both parties filed patents to use the drug for hair loss prevention, which resulted in a decade-long trial between Kahn and Upjohn, which ended with Kahn's name included in a consolidated patent (U.S. #4,596,812 Charles A Chidsey, III and Guinter Kahn) in 1986 and royalties from the company to both Kahn and Grant.
+Both parties filed patents to use minoxidil for hair loss prevention, which resulted in a decade-long trial between Kahn and Upjohn, which ended with Kahn's name included in a consolidated patent (U.S. #4,596,812 Charles A Chidsey, III and Guinter Kahn) in 1986 and royalties from the company to both Kahn and Grant.

 Meanwhile, the effect of minoxidil on hair loss prevention was so clear that in the 1980s physicians were prescribing Loniten off-label to their balding patients.

-In August 1988, the FDA approved the drug for treating baldness in men under the brand name "Rogaine" (FDA rejected Upjohn's first choice, Regain, as misleading).
+In August 1988, the FDA approved minoxidil for treating baldness in men under the brand name "Rogaine" (FDA rejected Upjohn's first choice, Regain, as misleading).
 The agency concluded that although "the product will not work for everyone", 39% of the men studied had "moderate to dense hair growth on the crown of the head".
-"Men's Rogaine", marketed by Johnson & Johnson went off-patent on 20 January 2006.
+"Men's Rogaine", marketed by Johnson & Johnson went off-patent on January 20, 2006.

 In 1991, Upjohn made the product available for women.
-"Women's Rogaine", marketed by Johnson & Johnson went off-patent on 14 February 2014.
+"Women's Rogaine", marketed by Johnson & Johnson, went off-patent in February 2014.

 Society and culture

 Economics

-In February 1996, the FDA approved both the over-the-counter sale of the medication and the production of generic formulations of minoxidil.
+In February 1996, the FDA approved both the over-the-counter sale and the production of generic formulations of minoxidil.
 Upjohn replied to that by lowering prices to half the price of the prescription drug and by releasing a prescription 5% formula of Rogaine in 1997.
 In 1998, a 5% formulation of minoxidil was approved for nonprescription sale by the FDA.
 The 5% aerosol foam formula was approved for medical use in the US in 2006.
 The generic versions of the 5% aerosol foam formula were approved in 2017.

-In 2017, JAMA published a study of pharmacy prices in four states for 41 over-the-counter minoxidil products which were "gender-specified."
-The authors found that the mean price for minoxidil solutions was the same for women and men even though the women's formulations were 2% and the men's were 5%, while the mean price for minoxidil foams, which were all 5%, was 40% higher for women.
+In 2017, a study of pharmacy prices in four states for 41 over-the-counter minoxidil products which were "gender-specified" found that the mean price for minoxidil solutions was the same for women and men even though the women's formulations were 2% and the men's were 5%, while the mean price for minoxidil foams, which were all 5%, was 40% higher for women.
 The authors noted this was the first time gender-based pricing had been shown for a medication.